m4salah/redroc/README.md

 - Scalabale image service that allow users download, search, and upload images.
 - Support for Encryption when uploading image, Decryption when downloading image.

+## The Stack
+- Golang/Chi mux, gRPC for the backend.
+- NextJS for the frontend
+- GCP (Google Cloud Platform) for deploying the backend services.
+- Vercel for deploying the frontend.

 ## To Use .env

 Rename .env.example to .env and fill the correct values.